apostrophecms/apostrophe-pieces-export/README.md

 ## Exporting a file

 Just click the "export" button in the "manage" view of your pieces.
-A progress display will appear, then you will be invited to download and save a file.
+A progress display will appear.
+Once the export has completed, you will be instructed to click "Done," at which point the file will be downloaded. **For space and security reasons, export files expire after one hour,** so keep this in mind if you walk away from the export process.

 ## Extending the export process for your piece type